maarten-pennings/6502/2emulation/README.md

 I made a [schematic](2560shield.pdf) (using the webtool [EasyEDA](https://easyeda.com/)) with the following considerations:

-- I have connected every pin of the 6502 to a pin of the 2560.
+- I have connected every pin of the 6502 (the "slave") to a pin of the 2560 (the "master").
+The plan is the the 6502 get a ZIF socket, and the 2560 mates with male/female headers.
-- The exception being the power pins of the 6502: the GND pins are hardwired and the VCC pin is wired via a transistor.
+- The exception being the power pins of the 6502: the GND pins are hardwired and the VCC pin is wired via a transistor (T1) to a pin of the 2560.
+- The power of the 2560 and the power of the 6502 (switched via the transistor) have their own signalling lEDs (LEDMPOW and LEDSPOW)
-- Even NC pins of the 6502 are wired, because newer models have those pins connected.
+- Even NC pins of the 6502 are connected to the 2560, because newer models have those pins connected.
-- To prevent short circuit (6502 outputs to 5V on the same pin where the 2560 outputs 0V) I have added 2k2 resistors on all pip-pin connections.
+- To prevent short circuit (6502 outputs to 5V on the same pin where the 2560 outputs 0V) I have added 2k2 resistors on all pin-pin connections.
 - I have tried to order the connections "logically".
-Connect similar signals to one "port" of the 2560, and connect the wires of one port in order.
-For example, all data line go to port A, and D0 maps to PA0, D1 to PA1 ...
+I connected similar signals to one "port" of the 2560, and I connected the wires of one port in order.
+For example, all data lines of the 6502 go to port A of teh 2560; D0 maps to PA0, D1 to PA1 ...
 D7 to PA7.
-- I have also added an expansion connector, which breaks all pins of the 6502 out.
+- I have also added an expansion connector (J1), which breaks all pins of the 6502 out.
-- There is also a small expansion header for power (5V, GND) and an expansion port the breaks out two pins of the 2560 (so that in an experiment, we can feed an external event to the 6502).
+- There is also a small expansion header (J2) for power (5V, GND) and an even smaller expansion header (J3) that breaks out two pins of the 2560 (so that in an experiment, we can feed an external event to the 6502).
-- There are three general purpose LEDs.
+- There are three general purpose LEDs (LED0, LED1, and LED2).
 Such a LED can be programmed to e.g. show the generated clock pulse (when it is slow), or act as an output pin (writes to 8000 could be mapped to a LED).
-- There are also three general purpose switches.
+- There are also three general purpose switches (SW0, SW1, and SW2).
 Such as switch can be programmed to give an IRQ or, for example, hand control the clock ticks.

 I planned to make a real shield: the 6502 on top of the 2560.
 But there were to many wires and too little space, so I didn't manage the routing.
 They are now side by side.